splunk/public-o11y-docs/alerts-detectors-notifications/autodetect.rst

 To customize a copy of an AutoDetect detector, do the following:

 #.
-Log in to Observability Cloud.
+In the navigation menu, select :menuselection:`Alerts & Detectors`.
 #.
-In the navigation menu, select :menuselection:`Alerts`.
-#.
-Select the :strong:`Detectors` tab on the :strong:`Alerts` page.
+Select the :strong:`Detectors` tab.
 #.
 In the search field, enter the name of the detector you want to customize.

     For example, to search for the ``K8s Node Memory Utilization is high`` detector, start by entering ``K8s Node``.
 The result lists update automatically.